semgrep/semgrep-docs/docs/semgrep-app/rbac.md

 ![Screenshot of role-based access control ](../img/rbac-overview.png)<br />

 Access control in Semgrep App determines the resources and features that are available to users based on their role.
-This **role-based access control (RBAC)** feature is available for organizations on Team/Enterprise tiers.
+This **role-based access control (RBAC)** feature is available for organizations on **Team/Enterprise tiers**.

 ## Setting up RBAC